Chen Shihan

-Chen Shihan (Chinese: 陈仕晗; born 12 December 2005) is a Chinese professional footballer who plays as a forward for Belgian club R.R.F.C.
-Rushoise Union.
-A product of the Shandong Taishan youth academy.
+Chen Shihan (Chinese: 陈仕晗; born 12 December 2005) is a Chinese professional footballer who plays as a forward for Chinese Super League club Chengdu Rongcheng.
+He developed in the Shandong Taishan youth academy and later moved to Europe to play in the Belgian lower divisions.

 Early life and career beginnings

 Born in Shandong Province, Chen joined the Shandong Taishan youth academy at the age of 12.
 He gained recognition during the 2023 season, scoring 14 goals in 20 appearances for the U19 team, which drew interest from European scouts.

 Club career

 In 2024, Chen signed with Belgian fourth-tier club R.R.F.C.
 Rushoise Union.
 Although the team finished second in the regular season and lost in the promotion playoffs, they were promoted to the Belgian Third Division due to league restructuring.
 During the 2024 season, Chen made 28 appearances, scoring 3 goals and providing 2 assists, including a decisive last-minute goal in a key match against RFC Wetteren.

+On 25 July 2026, Chen returned to China and joined Chinese Super League club Chengdu Rongcheng.